Ogbe Tua (Ogbè Òtúrá)

 ogbe otura - Ogbe Tua

-Ogbe Tua or Ogbe Otura, tells us about the effectiveness of divination with the okpele and the babalawos' hat, Odu of Ifa that invites us to get away from the path of pride, says that the earth rots but never dies.
-This sign of Ifa is number 28 in the lordly Order of Ifa.
+Ogbe Tua (Ogbè Òtúrá) is the 28th sign in the lordly order of Ifá.
+He tells us about the effectiveness of divination with the okpele and the cap of the babalawos.
+This Odu of Ifá invites us to move away from the path of pride, reminding us that the earth may rot but it never dies.

 The one that prosperity was coming his way, the one that the dance brought him enmity, the one that could not take the title of his father.
 Ifá was launched for Oduduwa's eldest son.